-Mi: 12 - 16 Uhr
+Mo - Do: 9 - 16 Uhr

 Mechanical Engineering (dual)

-Requirements for enrolement
+Requirements for enrollement

 Excerpts from the employment contract:

-Examination regulations (POs) specify the basic structures of a degree program (e.g. admission requirements and contents to be studied).
-Students are automatically subject to the current version of their PO when they matriculate for their first subject-related semester.
-This means that even if the PO changes during their studies, the original version according to which they matriculated will remain valid (provided that the PO does not expire).
+Subject examination regulations (FPOs) define the basic structures of a degree program (e.g. admission requirements and contents to be studied).
+The current version of an FPO automatically applies to students when enrolling in the first semester of study.
+This means that, even if the FPO changes during the course of your studies, the original version in effect at the time of enrollment still applies (provided that said FPO does not expire).

-The respective degree plan is the recommended example progress of the studies in individual subjects and is part of a PO.
+The respective degree plan contains the recommended exemplary course of studies in the individual subjects and is part of an FPO.

-Supplementary provisions and details for any module to be studied can be found in the module manually (e.g. requirements for taking a written test or content-related information on the modules/events, ...).
+Supplementary regulations and detailed information on each module to be studied can be found in the module handbooks (e.g. requirements for taking a written examination or information about the content of modules/courses, …).

-The internship rules define the conditions under which the required or optional internships must be completed.
+The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-We recommend at least looking at the study schedule for your degree program before the lecture time starts, to ensure that you know which modules are intended for the start of your studies.
+We recommend that, as a minimum, you take a look at the degree plan of your degree program before the start of the lecture period so that you know which modules are intended for the start of your studies.